PgBiel/elembic/src/element.typ

   assert(type(rule) == function, message: "element.filtered: this is not a valid rule (not a function), please use functions such as 'set_' to create one.")

   let rule = rule([]).children.last().value.rule
-  let filtered-rule = ((prepared-rule-key): true, version: element-version, kind: "filtered", filter: filter, rule: rule, mode: rule.at("mode", default: auto)) if rule.kind == "apply" {
+  let filtered-rule = ((prepared-rule-key): true, version: element-version, kind: "filtered", filter: filter, rule: rule, name: none, mode: rule.at("mode", default: auto)) if rule.kind == "apply" {
     // Transpose filtered(filter, apply(a, b, c)) into apply(filtered(filter, a), filtered(filter, b), filtered(filter, c))
     let i = 0